Before the Page time: maximum entanglements or the return of the monster?: Conclusion

 If a firewall (or non-local interactions) appears before the Page time, it is probable that such a radically new effect can be confirmed or falsified by future astrophysical observations.
 At the first glimpse, it is fascinating that astrophysical observations can test or falsify some hypothesis of quantum gravity.
 However, this conclusion also implies that the information loss paradox is indeed worsened, since the paradox appears not only after but also before the Page time.

 If our three alternatives are not satisfactory, then the remaining alternative is that information is lost or, at least, effectively lost \cite{Lee:2015rwa}.
+We need to know which one is the correct idea.
+It will be useful to understand the information transfer process not only after but also before the Page time, based on field theory or quantum gravity.
 Of course, this was beyond the scope of this paper and it was, therefore, left for future research.